cloudera/terraform-provider-cdp/docs/resources/dw_data_visualization.md

 - `image_version` (String) The version of the Data Visualization.
 - `polling_options` (Attributes) Polling related configuration options that could specify various values that will be used during CDP resource creation. (see [below for nested schema](#nestedatt--polling_options))
 - `resource_template` (String) The name of the resource template being used.
 Available options: reduced, medium, large.
 Empty means the default resources template will be assigned.
-- `user_groups` (String) List of the LDAP groups which have access to this Data Visualization instance.
+- `user_groups` (List of String) List of the LDAP groups which have access to this Data Visualization instance.

 ### Read-Only